 The Big Trip

-Each year the 4th and 5th year students take a “Big Trip” that culminates the year’s studies.
+Each year all the Upper Elementary students take a “Big Trip” that culminates the year’s studies.
 It is a wonderful learning experience that the children plan for the entire school year.
-The trip is partially funded by “Pizza Friday” and “Montessori Cafe” which are class projects that provide the experience of running a business as well as raising the funds for their end of year trip.
-The trip alternates between Wallops Island, VA for nature studies and Washington, DC for governmental studies.
-The 6th grade class also takes a “Big Trip” that they too must plan for.
+The trip is partially funded by “Pizza Thursday” and “Montessori Cafe” which are class projects that provide the experience of running a business as well as raising the funds for their end of year trip.
+Past trips have included Wallops Island, VA, for nature studies and Washington, DC, for governmental studies.
+The 6th Years also take a “Big Trip” to Costa Rica that they too must plan for.
 Students are much more involved in the planning of the trip as well as the fundraising.
-The trip is to Costa Rica, where students study the different environmental and cultural aspects of another country or to New York City to participate in the Montessori Model United Nations.
+While in Costa Rica, students study the different environmental and cultural aspects of another country.